dksorenwp/ULWSB/README.md

 - [ ] Blacklist IP if to many fail login

 ## Implemented Features:
+- [X] Login with encrypted password

-- [X] Log system with action, warning and error log local and notifications on discord as simple embeds chat
+- [X] Log with action, warning and error log local and notifications on discord as simple embeds chat

 ## Requirements: